Ariel Noyman

 • City Science

+In recent years, Noyman helped to establish a worldwide network of City Science Living-Labs, in HamburgAndorra, Shanghai, Helsinki, Chile, and most recently in the Negev, in an effort to confront his research with real-world challenges.
 Noyman's work received awards from the European Commission, the OECD, the Chinese and the Israeli Gov., was featured by The Guardian, 60 Minutes, The New York Times and was displayed in exhibitions, conferences and summits worldwide.
-He's currently completing his PhD at the MIT City Science Group, as well as lecturing at MIT, Northeastern University, and Bezalel Ac in Jerusalem.
-Noyman holds a Master of Science from MIT and a Bachelor in Architecture (cum Laude) from Bezalel Academy in Jerusalem.
+Today, Noyman is a Research Scientist at the MIT City Science Group, and a lecturer at MIT, Northeastern University, and Bezalel Academy Bezalel Academy in Jerusalem.
+Before coming to MIT, Noyman practiced architecture, urban design, and city planning for over a decade in the US and EMEA.
+Noyman holds a PhD and a Master of Science from MIT, and a Bachelor in Architecture (cum Laude) from Bezalel Academy in Jerusalem.